 |A rare ADV release that didn't alter the title splash...|

 And then there's Yugo himself, who is obviously the man to remember.
 Yugo always maintains a sense of understanding & thinking about him, even when plans have to change due to circumstances.
 He never wavers from the plan he has in mind, but he never becomes like a madman when angered; even when he screams it's reasonable in tone.
 Sure, there is a bit of unrealistic measures here and there, especially when it comes to the lengths Yugo goes to, but at the same time one must remember that anime, like most other visual mediums, is made for entertainment.
-Unless you're watching a documentary there is always the need to accept things as they are to an extent; similar to how Yugo has to believe in Allah to help him survive the viewer must believe in Yugo to accept what is seen.
+Unless you're watching a documentary, there is always the need to accept things as they are to an extent; suspension of disbelief is imperative in some cases.
+Similar to how Yugo has to believe in Allah to help him survive, the viewer must believe in Yugo to accept what is seen.

-For this part of the anime, the studio in charge was G&G Direction, a Japanese/Korean studio mostly known for key & in-between animation; in fact, the only other title that they were charge of was Jinzo Konchi Kabuto Borg VxV, a children's anime from 2006.
-Directed by Seiji Kishi (Angel Beats!, Carnival Phantasm, Devil Survivor 2 the Animation) & composed by Kazuharu Sato (Colorful , Hareluya II BØY [script], Fate/Zero [script]), this show features some definite moments of limited animation (mostly when it's simply characters talking), but there are few repeated shots & the mostly-muted color palette actually works really well for the sunbaked desert climate of Pakistan.
-The torture scene in episode 4 especially comes off very well, with the seared skin tearing off of Yugo's arms looking just as harsh & squeamish as one would expect it to look; they may be a "second-string" studio, but G&G did a great job here.
+For this part of the anime, the studio in charge was G&G Direction, a Japanese/Korean studio mostly known for key & in-between animation.
+Directed by Seiji Kishi (Angel Beats!, Carnival Phantasm, Devil Survivor 2 the Animation) & featuring series composition by Kazuharu Sato (Colorful , Hareluya II BØY [script], Fate/Zero [script]), this show features some definite moments of limited animation (mostly when it's simply characters talking), but there are few repeated shots & the mostly-muted color palette actually works really well for the sunbaked desert climate of Pakistan.
+The torture scene in Episode 4 especially comes off very well, with the seared skin tearing off of Yugo's arms looking just as harsh & squeamish as one would expect it to look; they may be a "second-string" studio, but G&G did a great job here.
 I especially found the fact that the episode titles were never shown until the end of each episode interesting, since each episode title specifically came off of the main theme of its respective episode.
-The character designs for this arc were done by Takehito Matsumoto, generally an animation director for shows like Aria the Natural & Tentai Senshi Sunred (also overall director), who kept the characters looking very realistic & didn't really rely on a "traditional anime look", if you get what I mean.
+The character designs for this arc were done by Takehito Matsumoto, generally an animation director for shows like Aria the Natural & Tentai Senshi Sunred, who kept the characters looking very realistic & didn't really rely on a "traditional anime look", if you get what I mean.
 This is definitely a show for adults, and it shows.

-The music was done by Susumu Ueda, who you might have heard me gush over back in the past when I reviewed each season of Ring ni Kakero 1 (he's also worked on Narutaru, Re: Cutie Honey, and Toei's recent Asura movie).
-The music in Yugo, while not as instantly memorable as his work in RnK1, is still fitting for every scene its used in, with most of it being slow & brooding songs as well as a nice number of excellent piano pieces.
+The music was done by Susumu Ueda (Narutaru, Re: Cutie Honey), who you might have heard me gush over back in the past when I reviewed each season of Ring ni Kakero 1, which he also did the music for.
+The music in Yugo, while not as instantly memorable as in RnK1, is still fitting for every scene its used in, with most of it being slow & brooding songs as well as a nice number of excellent piano pieces.
 The opening & ending themes, "[modern size]" & "[kitty]" respectively, are both performed by Eiichiro Taruki and are really excellent & jazzy themes.
-Sure, they may not exactly fit the subject matter of the show, especially in episode 4, but they are both insanely catchy & are two of my favorite anime themes of all time.
+Sure, they may not exactly fit the subject matter of the show, especially in Episode 4, but they are both insanely catchy & are two of my favorite anime themes of all time.

 Overall, the 1st Negotiation of the Yugo the Negotiator anime is an excellent start to the series.
 It has plenty of nice twists in the story that keep it from being easy to guess what happens next, the supporting cast is easy to get into & understand, & Yugo himself is a great character to see in action.
-It's definitely a different kind of anime than one would expect, and I will even go as far as to say that if this anime was made now it would never be licensed, probably not even simulcasted; remember that while most of the anime that gets made now gets simulcasted, there are still plenty of titles (mostly in super-niche genres) that get left behind.
+It's definitely a different kind of anime than one would expect, and I will even go as far as to say that if this anime was made now it would never be licensed for home video.
 Yugo is definitely a title that won't immediately appeal to most people & obviously needs a certain mindset to get into.
-ANN's Bamboo Dong once compared Yugo to 24, and though I haven't seen any of 24 I don't think it's an unfair comparison.
+ANN's Bamboo Dong once compared Yugo to 24, and though I haven't seen any of 24, I don't think it's an unfair comparison to make.
 Of course, this is only one half of the entire anime; the second half features a different setting (Russia), a different studio (Artland), and a nigh-completely different cast (only Yugo & Kogure carry over).
-From the next episode preview of episode 7 alone it seems like a completely different show...
+In fact, from the next episode preview of Episode 7 alone it seems like a completely different show...